ApiniLabs/PAC-Attributes/README.md

 | Type| Value Format|
 | :-- | :-- |
 | bool | `true` or `false` |
+| bool-list | A or a homogeneous list of the above
 | datetime | ISO 8601 UTC date-time.
 MUST be in (`YYYY-MM-DDTHH:MM:SSZ`) format.
 MUST be in UTC.|
+| datetime-list | A or a homogeneous list of the above
 | numeric   | json object with fields:<br>- `numerical_value` MUST be a string in decimal or scientific notation (`"14.88"`, `"-51.89E-2"`) [^num_as_str].<br>- `unit` MUST be a valid UCUM unit [^ucum].
 Use `"1"` for unitless values.<br> |
+| numeric-list | A or a homogeneous list of the above
 | text     | Any Unicode string.
 SHOULD NOT exceed 5000 characters.|
+| text-list | A or a homogeneous list of the above
 | reference | String referring to another entity.
 It is RECOMMENDED to use `PAC-ID`s serialized as url. |
+| reference-list | A or a homogeneous list of the above
 | resource | A url to an asset, such as an image.
 It is RECOMMENDED to end with the file extension (e.g. "https://mettorius.com/images/BAL500.png")
+| resource-list | A or a homogeneous list of the above
 | object    | Any json object. **Only use as a last resort** |
+| object-list | A or a homogeneous list of the above.**Only use as a last resort**

 #### Authentication